-(And most of all, how could I do justice to the sweet little phrases that had come to me, and not turn them into a tacky, sticky mess?)
+(And, moreover, how could I avoid doing harm to the sweet little phrases that had come to me, and not turn them into a tacky, sticky mess?)

-I took that second question/statement, and wrote it at the top of a blank page of staff paper.
+I took that second question, and wrote it at the top of a blank page of staff paper.
 I wanted the music to fight for a good answer.

 I wanted to express how beauty can seamlessly corrupt itself into drama and tension.
 I wanted to convey effort, and fatigue.
 I wanted this piece to solve every heartbreak I had ever known, ever caused.
 I needed to be able to hear the exasperation, the frustration I faced when I tried to make good choices and so often fell short.
 I owed it to myself, and a few others I held in my heart as I worked on this, to try.